Aaiydh/info/README.md

-- 👋 Hi, I’m @Aaiydh
+- 👋 Hi, I’m @Aaiydh.
-- 👀 I’m interested in ...
+- 👔 I'm a full stack developer, having experties in React & Shopify.
-- 🌱 I’m currently learning ...
+- 👀 I’m interested in Web Layout and Web Applications.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React and Shopify.
-- 📫 How to reach me ...
+- 📫 aaiydh.ahmad@gmail.com

 <!---
 Aaiydh/Aaiydh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.